dennis1248/OpenOEM/docs/markdown/README.md

 # OpenOEM
 ![Project logo](/src/icon-small.png?raw=true "Project logo")

-While you drink a cup of coffee we do the rest
-This automated tool will Install programs from chocolatey, give windows your favourite colour, set a wallpaper, remove annoying UI elements and much more from just a config file
+This automated tool will Install programs from the Chocolatey repositories and could make some basic tweaks such as changing the UI color, set a wallpaper and removing the people button among other things.
+Simply run the executable and walk away, it will not require your attention anymore until it is done.

 ## What This Tool Does Exactly
 - :heavy_check_mark: **Install** programs using **chocolatey**